ESGF/esgf-test-suite/README.md

      vi [installation_dir]/esgf-test-suite/esgf-test-suite/default.ini

-* Modify the section `[nodes]`
+* Modify the section `[nodes]`.
-  If several nodes are specified, they all should be in the same federation and the user account described in the Account section will used for all the nodes.
+  If several nodes are specified, they all should be in the same federation and the same user account described in the section `[account]` will be used for the login and downloading tests (cog and myproxy tests).

 ```
 [nodes]